Rule-based machine translation

-Rule-based machine translation (RBMT; "Classical Approach" of MT) is machine translation systems based on linguistic information about source and target languages basically retrieved from (unilingual, bilingual or multilingual) dictionaries and grammars covering the main semantic, morphological, and syntactic regularities of each language respectively.
-Having input sentences (in some source language), an RBMT system generates them to output sentences (in some target language) on the basis of morphological, syntactic, and semantic analysis of both the source and the target languages involved in a concrete translation task.
+Rule-based machine translation (RBMT) is a classical approach of machine translation systems based on linguistic information about source and target languages.
+Such information is retrieved from (unilingual, bilingual or multilingual) dictionaries and grammars covering the main semantic, morphological, and syntactic regularities of each language.
+Having input sentences, an RBMT system generates output sentences on the basis of analysis of both the source and the target languages involved.
+RBMT has been progressively superseded by more efficient methods, particularly neural machine translation.

 History

 The first RBMT systems were developed in the early 1970s.
 The most important steps of this evolution were the emergence of the following RBMT systems: